open-contracting/standard/docs/guidance/map/framework_agreements.md

 Each additional purchase made under the framework agreement is represented by a new contracting process with a new `ocid`.

-### Open framework agreement with multiple buyers, with multiple suppliers and with second stage competition
+### Example 2: Open framework agreement with multiple buyers, with multiple suppliers and with second stage competition

 The National Procurement Agency in Chile (Chile Compra) wants to establish a framework agreement for the purchase of office supplies, including paper and stationery items for the different public entities across Chile.